Effects of oscillatory deformations on the coherent and incoherent quantum transport: Abstract

 \section{Abstract}

-In this work, we study the effects of coherent and incoherent transport of energy through two types of configurations of four interacting two-level systems.
-Both of the configurations are irreversibly attached to the respective reaction centers.
-For the first type, the dynamics is only coherent, while for the second one the coherent evolution is completely suppressed and the evolution of the system is only incoherent induced from interaction of the system with fluctuating environments.
-We calculate the efficiency of transport for both of the configurations in the presence of harmonic deformations.
-It is found that for a special type of deformations, the efficiency of incoherent transport becomes better than the coherent one. \\ \\ {\bf PACS Nos:} \\ {\bf Keywords:} Coherent transport, Incoherent transport, Harmonic deformations, Dephasing noises.
+Inspired by the works of [F. Caruso, New J. Phys.
+16, 055015 (2014)] and [T. Scholak $et$ $al$, J. Phys.
+B: At.
+Mol.
+Opt.
+Phys.
+44 184012 (2011)], which state that for a large class of complex noisy networks, the optimal efficiency of quantum transport is universally obtained by mixing coherent (Hamiltonian) and incoherent (noisy) parts where the contribution of the coherent part is strictly more than incoherent one, we examine the effect of oscillatory deformations on two simple prototypes in order to study their effects on the efficiency of coherent and incoherent energy transport.
+The prototypes are interchangeable to each other only by a simple phase modulation, such that the dynamics for the first type is only coherent, while for the second one the coherent evolution is completely suppressed and the evolution of the system is only incoherent (noisy).
+In this regard, it is shown that there exist a special deformation by which the efficiency of incoherent transport becomes better than the coherent one.
+This result suggests that in the noisy networks with collective harmonic motions, the optimality of transport can be occurred in such a way that the contribution of incoherent term is more than the coherent one. \\ \\ {\bf PACS Nos:} \\ {\bf Keywords:} Coherent transport, Incoherent transport, Deformations, Dephasing noises.